 - Even though they may look cute, don’t stroke or pet stray dogs and cats in Southeast Asia and avoid looking angry dogs in the eye or provoking them in any way.

 - If a dog goes for you, one tip we’ve learnt is to bend down as though you are picking up a stone to throw at them.
 You don’t actually have to throw a stone, but this simple action has been known to scare the dog away on many an occasion.
 (Probably because the locals have thrown stones at them in the past and they have learnt to run.)

 - Whether you get the vaccination or decide not to if you are bitten by an animal on your trip be sure to get it checked out as soon as possible.

 No, not just needed for travellers to Japan!
-Japanese Encephalitis (JEV) is a horrid disease that is found in pigs and birds and is spread through mosquitos, mostly in rural areas.
+Japanese Encephalitis (JEV) is a horrid disease that is found in pigs and birds and is spread through mosquitoes, mostly in rural areas.
 It causes vomiting, fever, coma and in some cases, death in its victims.
-It is common through many parts of Asia and is recommended to travellers who are staying at least a month in a country where the condition is common.
+It is common throughout many parts of Asia and is recommended to travellers who are staying at least a month in a country where the condition is common.
 However, cases of travellers contracting JE are very rare.

 The vaccine is given in two doses, the second dose administered 28 days after the first.
 In the UK, the vaccine isn’t free on the NHS and will typically cost you around 90 GBP in a travel clinic.

 Is the Japanese Encephalitis vaccination necessary for Southeast Asia?